-This MD&A has been prepared to provide information about the financial results of the Company for the Nine months ended September 30, 2020.
-This MD&A should be read in conjunction with the unaudited interim financial statements for the nine months ended September 30, 2020 and 2019, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+This MD&A has been prepared to provide information about the financial results of the Company for the three and nine months ended September 30, 2021.
+This MD&A should be read in conjunction with the audited December 31, 2020 financial statements and the unaudited interim financial statements ended September 30, 2020 and 2019, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.